cockpit-project/cockpit/doc/protocol.md

  * "service": A service name of the DBus service to communicate with.
  * "object-manager": The object path of a o.f.DBus.ObjectManager whose interfaces and properties will be relayed.
+ * "object-paths": An array of object paths to start monitoring in the case of a non o.f.DBus.ObjectManager based service.

 Payload: rest-json1
 -------------------